sparkfun/SparkFun_STM32CubeCLT/README.md

 This repo contains SparkFun's copy of ST's STM32CubeCLT command-line toolset for Linux

-Because STM32CubeCLT is licenced software, the copy here is passphrase encrypted
+Because STM32CubeCLT is licenced software, the copy here is passphrase encrypted.
+We pull it in and decrypt it using secrets when compiling (e.g.) the [SparkFun RTK LoRa Firmware](https://github.com/sparkfun/SparkFun_RTK_LoRa_Firmware)

 Due to its size, the st-stm32cubeclt zip is stored with Git LFS (Large File Storage)